peluja1012/mimosa-defeature/README.md

 Usage
 =====

 Add `'defeature'` to your list of modules.
 Mimosa will install the module for you on start up.
+For a detailed example of how to use this module, refer to [this](https://github.com/peluja1012/MimosaEmberSkeleton) sample project.

 Flagging features
 =========================